 Sew the pinned side using a straight stitch.
-Reinforce with a zigzag seam for lager type bags.
+Reinforce with a zigzag seam for larger type bags.

-8. Place the sheets back to original position
+8. Place the sheets back to their original position

 Separate the sheets (open side) and hold two sheets in each hand.
 Now turn the sheets to place the original seams back to their original position.
 You will now have two triangle type shapes forming.
 Press the fabric with your hands to make sure that all looks symmetrical.

 9. Fold the tip of the triangle to the centerline

 Grab the tip of one of the triangle shapes and fold it back to the center.
 The tip of the triangle should touch the center line of the grow bag.
 Press down to create a fold in the fabric.
 Use your pen or marker to draw a line in the fold and pin across your marking.
 Repeat the process for the second triangle shape.

 10. Sew along the marked lines of the grow bag

 Use a straight stitch to sew along the marked and pinned line.
 Make sure to remove the pins to avoid breaking your needle.
 Do this for both lines and triangle shapes.
 As you can see it does not need to be perfectly straight to work.

 11. Pin and stitch around the open side

 You can now see your bag taking form.
 We now need to sew the edge of the top of the grow bag.